 7. Think Like a Business Owner

 Law firms are a different beast.
 But they are not that different.
 They are still businesses and should operate such.
-Basic business activities like strategic planning, organizational infrastructure, business development, and compensation systems should be operating with your law firm context.n Why?
+Basic business activities like strategic planning, organizational infrastructure, business development, and compensation systems should be operating within your law firm context.
+Why?
 Because they keep your team focused on client work and streamline operations.

 8. Keep An Eye On Intake